 Section 172 of the CYFA outlines the responsibilities of the Secretary when the Secretary has parental responsibility for a child.
 Subsection (1) states the Secretary, in relation to a child for whom the Secretary has sole parental responsibility:

-- is the guardian of the person and estate of the child to the exclusion of all other persons: and
+(a) is the guardian of the person and estate of the child to the exclusion of all other persons; and

 When is a care by Secretary order appropriate?

-A care by Secretary order is appropriate when a child has been in an out-of-home care for a period of 24 months, or earlier where it has been determined that a child will not be able to safely return to the care of a parent and the appropriate permanency objective is adoption, or permanent care, long-term out-of-home care.
+A care by Secretary order is appropriate when a child is not able to safely return to the care of a parent and the appropriate stability objective is permanent care or long-term out-of-home care.

 How long can a care by Secretary order be made for?